OthersideAI/self-operating-computer/README.md

 ## Self-Operating Computer Framework

-This framework enables multimodal models to operate a computer, replicating the inputs and outputs of a human operator.
-Models receive an objective and proceed by analyzing a screenshot at each step, subsequently generating the next mouse or keyboard action.
+**This framework enables multimodal models to operate a computer, replicating the inputs and outputs of a human operator.** Models receive an objective and proceed by analyzing a screenshot at each step, subsequently generating the next mouse or keyboard action.

-Designed for compatibility with various multimodal models, the project currently integrates with GPT-4v as its default model.
-We plan to add support for additional models in the future.
+### Key Features
+- **Compatibility**: Designed for various multimodal models.
+- **Integration**: Currently integrated with **GPT-4v** as the default model.
+- **Future Plans**: Support for additional models.

+### Current Challenges
-It's worth noting that the GPT-4v's error rate in estimating XY mouse click locations is currently quite high.
-By establishing this framework, our aim is to track the progress of multimodal models over time, with the ultimate goal of achieving human-level performance in computer operation.
+> **Note:** The GPT-4v's error rate in estimating XY mouse click locations is currently quite high.
+This framework aims to track the progress of multimodal models over time, aspiring to achieve human-level performance in computer operation.

+### Ongoing Development
-At [HyperwriteAI](https://www.hyperwriteai.com/), we are developing a multimodal model that promises more accurate click location predictions.
+At [HyperwriteAI](https://www.hyperwriteai.com/), we are developing a multimodal model with more accurate click location predictions.

 ### Instructions
 Create virtual environment.